What Do I Do When the Smoke Alarm Is Beeping in the Middle of the Night?

 - Battery Cover: Make sure the battery drawer is closed and the battery fits in the slot.
 Otherwise, it won’t make contact with the terminals.
 Other models may have a lid that must be properly closed and mounted.

 - Obstructed Terminal: Corrosion or even dust or pollen obstructing the battery terminals can block the connection, preventing the smoke alarm from working properly.
+Remove the batteries, carefully brush any debris off the terminals, and then reinsert them.

 - Temperature/Humidity Variations: If the temperature becomes too cold in an unheated area, electrical charges can fluctuate.
 After a shower or during cooking, hot, humid air may be released and cause a false alarm.